 Checklist for Implementing a Competency Framework

-- Flexibility in application.
-Most people think that the more proficient they are against a set of competencies the better they perform in the job.
+- Most people think that the more proficient they are against a set of competencies the better they perform in the job.
 This is not necessarily the case.
-Research shows that having a good level of proficiency across all competencies in a framework does NOT lead to high performance.
+Research shows that having a good level of proficiency across a set of competencies does NOT lead to high performance.
 In fact, the best performers excel in only a few competencies.
-In research across professional jobs as varied as teachers, pub landlords and doctors, the top performers didn’t even excel at the same few competencies!
+Research across professions including teachers, pub landlords and doctors, shows top performers didn’t even excel at the same few competencies!
 Having flexibility in the application of competencies means giving people choices about which competencies are most important for them, and which ones they focus their development time on.
-Don’t make the mistake of driving everyone to be good at everything – you are likely to end up with everyone being average at everything and not excelling in anything.
+Don’t make the mistake of driving everyone to be good at everything.
+You are likely to end up with everyone being average at everything and not excelling in anything.

-- Bite size briefing sessions.
-Expecting everyone to rock up to a half day workshop on your new framework won’t be viewed by many as the best use of their valuable time.
+- Expecting everyone to rock up to a half day workshop on your new framework won’t be viewed by many as the best use of their valuable time.
 You need to cut to the chase.
-You need a well crafted session that gives your audience the all-important ‘What’s in it for me’ (WIIFM), sets expectations about its use, and clarifies how it all works.
+You need a well crafted session that gives your audience the all-important ‘What’s in it for me’ (WIIFM).
+A high impact session that sets expectations about its use, and clarifies how it all works.
 This needs to be interactive as well as informative – not just a passive presentation to a group.
-An approach that worked really well for a recent client was to get 30 minute slots at divisional management team meetings – time that was already in diaries and got to the most senior stakeholders effectively.
-The outcome of this session was a personalised communication from their functional Exec (using the regular channels) followed up by scheduled bite sized sessions that anyone could book into at a time that suited them.
+An approach that worked really well for a client was to get a slot at divisional management team meetings.
+This was time that was already in diaries and got to the most senior stakeholders effectively.
+The outcome of this briefing was a personalised communication to all staff from their functional Exec.
+Use familiar communicaiton channels.
+Follow up with scheduled bite sized sessions that anyone could book into at a time that suits them.

 These are the most effective elements that in our experience are key to implementing a competency framework.
-There are ways to further the embedding and use of competency frameworks that may be appropriate, which include building it into your performance management approach, or putting it at the heart of your interview and selection process.
+There are ways to further the embedding and use of competency frameworks that may be appropriate.
+These include building it into your performance management approach, or putting it at the heart of your selection process.